-653 Based on the ranges of the PLC risks, those belonging the higher RCN i.e. range 4 seems 654 rational.
-On the other hand, we can conclude from Figure 10 that the importance of construction 655 and operation risks have higher than that in design risks.
-It should be noted that literature has 656 different findings for the level of importance of the relevant risks that can be either in line or 657 against the finding in this study.
-For example, Wang, et al. (2018) showed the most significant 658 risks based on Pareto principle are those related to the operation phase while Mehdizadeh, et 659 al. (2012) showed that risks associated with the construction phase are more important than the 660 design risks in construction projects.
-Contradictory findings have also been reported for 661 prefabricated buildings in which the design risks have the greatest impact on the final 662 performance of the system (Yuan, et al., 2020).
-These various findings can be due to the several 663 reasons such as construction methods, the risk analysis model entailing meta network analysis, 664 grounded theory, analytic network process (ANP), the linear weighted sum method and 665 structured self-intersection matrix that might have been effective in these conclusions.
-Some 666 other related justifications and discussions can be found in Xiahou, et al. (2018) and Lu, et al. 667 (2018).
+Based on the ranges of the PLC risks, those belonging the higher RCN i.e. range 4 seems rational.
+On the other hand, we can conclude from Figure 10 that the importance of construction and operation risks are higher than that in design risks.
+It should be noted that literature has different findings for the level of importance of the relevant risks that can be either in line or against the findings of this study.
+For example, Wang et al. (2018) showed the most significant risks based on Pareto principle are those related to the operation phase while Mehdizadeh et al. (2012) showed that risks associated with the construction phase are more important than the design risks in construction projects.
+Contradictory findings have also been reported for prefabricated buildings in which the design risks have the greatest impact on the final performance of the system (Yuan et al. 2020).
+These various results can be due to the several reasons such as construction methods, the risk analysis model entailing meta network analysis, grounded theory, Analytic Network Process (ANP), the linear weighted sum method and structured selfintersection matrix that might have been effective in these conclusions.
+Some other related justifications and discussions can be found in Xiahou et al. (2018) and Lu et al. (2018).

 The cost and quality are the most important objectives in this model and time has the minimum average of RCN.
 But Zou and Zhang (2014) consider cost and time as important risk's group.
 Having higher speed of construction procedure in LSF buildings than conventional buildings can justify this contradiction so the time-related risks have lower important.
-Zeynalian, et al. (2013) stated that fabrication and installation of LSF components in the factory could enhance the control ability of time and quality related risks.
+Zeynalian, Trigunarsyah, and Ronagh (2013) stated that fabrication and installation of LSF components in the factory could enhance the control ability of time and quality related risks.

-674 4.6 Effect of CN in the risk evaluation
+4.6.
+Effect of CN in the risk evaluation